CleitonPaes/PingFast-Presentation/README.md

 - Swap DNS CACHE
 - Restore DNS settings to default

-### Ports
+### Extras

+- Option to test, apply and restore MTU
+- Optimize windows settings for games
-- Test UDP and TCP ports
+- Test TCP ports
 - Check NAT type

+### Others

 - Assist to port forwarding

-### Others
+- Reset network settings
+- Customize if the Optimize and DNS settings will be applied to all adapters

-- Check updates on startup
+- Check updates
-- Automatically identifies the network adapter used
+- Automatically identifies the default network adapter

 ## Minimum requirements